jandelgado/rabtap/README.md

   starting with the 50th message.
 * `rabtap sub mystream --offset=10m` - read messages from stream `mystream` which are aged 10 minutes or less.
+* `rabtap sub somequeue --idle-timeout=5s` - read messages from queue `somequeue` and exit when there is no new message received for 5 seconds.

 #### Publish messages